The Body Window's core philosophy of healing is that the physical body is a path to your True Self or your soul!

 The Body Window demands that we use our right brains!

-Your power of intuition can be developed, through recognizing and using you Body Window.
+Your power of intuition can be developed, through recognizing and using your Body Window.
 This is finding your true self.

-The way to understand and access your body as a window to your soul is through daily meditative practice, Intuitive Movement, or through partnering with bodywork specialists and spiritual guides, or better yet, a combination of them all.
-If you are searching for a Body Window guide, I would be honored to assist you.
-Visit my Holistic Health Coach page for more information.
+The way to understand and access your body as a window to your soul is through daily meditative practice, intuitive movement, or through partnering with bodywork specialists and spiritual guides, or better yet, a combination of them all.

 You just want the pain to go away, to be ‘fixed’ instead of listening to its message.
 After all, you need to keep going on, keep pushing through the pain, keep sacrificing, (a very noble ideal you tell yourself).